cltl/FormatConversions/mmax2conll/README.md

 # mmax2conll
-Script to convert coreference data in MMAX format to [CoNLL][] format or raw text files.
+Script to convert coreference data in MMAX (Müller and Strube, 2003) format to [CoNLL][] format or raw text files.

 See `CoNLL-specification.md` and `MMAX-specification.md` for extensive descriptions of the CoNLL and MMAX formats.